-Molluscan Ecology: Studies focus on population biology and stock assessment of commercially valuable molluscs, particularly oysters and offshore clam species.
-Broad program interests include molluscan larval ecology and behavior, gastropod life history, mollusc culture for commercial and restoration purposes, and invasive species biology with molluscs as model systems.
+Molluscan Ecology: Studies focus on ecology and stock assessment of estuarine and continental shelf mollusks.
+Broad program interests include ecology and behavior of Molluscan larvae, life history and population dynamics, culture for commercial and restoration purposes, and mollusks as indicators of climate and environmental change.